 – On average, 1 person commits suicide every 16.2 minutes.

 – Each suicide intimately affects at least 6 other people.

-Payne says, “Let’s understand that a lot of comedians comedy comes from pain.
+Now, at age 50, Payne says, “Let’s understand that a lot of comedians comedy comes from pain.
 They also are playing characters…